 Managing these segments, once created, is easy.
-If an purchase happens, move that very customer into recent purchase category and slowly shift the classes as the time flows.
+If a purchase happens, move that very customer into recent purchase category and slowly shift the classes as the time flows.

 Average cart value

 Not every customer spends the same amount.
-You will always have some favorite ones.
+You will always have some favourite ones.
 The ones that spends threefold, fourfold compared to others.

 This parameter gets more crucial if you have a small-sized customer base that has few big ones with large shares of your total revenue.
 These customers require and deserve special attention.